fluxcd/flux-recv/DESIGN.md

  * Each endpoint should have its own URL path and (where used) its own shared secret.
-  * These need to be stable
+   * These need to be stable, but can change when e.g., the shared secret changes
    * It's also desirable for them to be easy to create and add; making a key, then supplying it to the config (and perhaps putting it in a secret) would be fine.

  * Some providers require you to install a hook per item; e.g., DockerHub.
-It should be possible to make an endpoint that can be installed in a number of related places, but to repeat: this will be particular to the provider.
+It should be possible to make an endpoint that can be installed in a number of related places; but to repeat: this will be particular to the provider.

  * It should be possible to route through an ingress using a wildcard,